doctorfree/kitty-control/markdown/ffetch.1.md

 # COMMAND LINE OPTIONS

 **-c config**
-: specifies a configuration file to use, **config** can be the full path or name of a configuration
+: specifies a configuration file to use, **config** can be the full path or name of a configuration (the configuration name prefix *config-* can be omitted)

 **-r**
 : indicates select configuration file randomly